The Chamber of Commerce Hawaii is the second oldest Chamber west of the Rockies and is one of the oldest business organizations in the state.

 In 1850, ten of the city’s leading businessmen signed the constitution of a chamber of commerce.
 As it evolved, this organization came to play a major role in building Honolulu from a collection of mud streets and thatched houses to a bustling cosmopolitan center.

-Today, the Chamber of Commerce Hawaii is an organization representing the interests of Hawaii’s business community.
-With approximately 2,000 member companies representing over 200,000 employees, the Chamber serves as the “Voice of Business” in Hawaii.
+Today, the Chamber is an organization representing the interests of Hawaii’s business community.
+With 2,017+ member companies representing over 200,000 employees, the Chamber serves as the “Voice of Business” in Hawaii.